 Can Good Bacteria Increase Milk Supply?

 No study suggests that probiotics help with milk supply.
-Probiotics affect the quality of milk that will eventually help the babies when they feed it.
+Probiotics affect the quality of milk which will eventually help the babies when they feed it.
 Some would suggest that focusing on one’s gut health will help in increasing the milk supply.
 Also, including fruits and vegetables, and the best milk for pregnancy in the mother’s daily meals can be beneficial too.

 What Supplements Should I Take While Nursing?